Stability-AI/StableSwarmUI/src/BuiltinExtensions/ComfyUIBackend/README.md

-# ComfyUI Backend Extension For StableUI
+# ComfyUI Backend Extension For StableSwarmUI

-This extension enables the use of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) as a backend provider for StableUI.
+This extension enables the use of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) as a backend provider for StableSwarmUI.

-Among other benefits, this enables you to use custom ComfyUI-API workflow files within StableUI.
+Among other benefits, this enables you to use custom ComfyUI-API workflow files within StableSwarmUI.

 ### API vs Self-Start